syntatis/wp-hook/README.md

 $hook->register();
 ```

-If your WordPress theme or plugin is using PHP 8.0, you can use [PHP Attributes](https://www.php.net/manual/en/language.attributes.overview.php) to add the hooks.
+If your WordPress theme or plugin runs on PHP 8.0 or later, you can use [PHP Attributes](https://www.php.net/manual/en/language.attributes.overview.php) to add the hooks.

 ```php
 use Syntatis\WPHook\Action;